csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 ## Q2: Who are your target users?

 Our target users are Kingsway College high school students, and their teachers.
 Some personas we envision are:
-- “Timmy the Troublemaker”: a student who wants to post inappropriate content on the platform
-- “Theresa the Teacher”: a teacher who wants to facilitate the learning of her students through the platform
-- “Fatima the Facilitator”: a teacher or administrator who wants to moderate the content on the platform to ensure a productive environment
-- “Andrew the Angel”: a student who wants to use the platform to learn with his fellow students.
+- “Timmy the Troublemaker”: Timmy is a student who doesn’t care much about his grades, but cares a lot about his social status with his friends at school.
+He wants to make more friends and be as popular as he can.
+He is looking to abuse learning opportunities at every possible opening in exchange for increasing his popularity with his fellow students.

+- “Theresa the Teacher”: Theresa is a teacher who would like to provide her students as many learning opportunities as she can both inside and outside the classroom.
+She recently heard about the concept of experiential learning and how it is used in the classes to encourage creative thinking and would like to try it out.
+She would like a way for her students to share their experiences with her and with each other.
+Since she has a very busy schedule, she would like a way to facilitate this process in a quick and efficient manner that doesn’t involve disrupting the learning process of her students.

+- “Fatima the Facilitator”: Fatima is the principal of her school, and wants to provide her students with as many learning opportunities as she can.
+She is interested in experiential learning and how it could be used in classes to encourage learning in an efficient way.
+However, Fatima is concerned about students, if given an avenue to share their learning experiences, will misuse this learning tool for inappropriate ways.
+She wants to be able to have executive oversight to prevent inappropriate contributions to her students learning experiences.

+- “Andrew the Angel”: Andrew is a student who is very keen on learning and getting the highest grades he can.
+He is interested in how his fellow students are learning and wants to see first hand their perspectives and experiences.
+Since it is not socially acceptable to ask all of his peers what they learned each day, he wants a platform where students can share their learning experiences without that social barrier.

 ## Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 Our product, as described in the answer to question 1, facilitates the unique culture being promoted at Kingsway College School.
 It makes it easier for students to share everything relevant to their studies in a safe, school-run space that is quickly and easily accessible by teachers and other students.
-Compared to, for example, taking notes on a field trip, this app can provide a more accurate representation of what a student experience and reduce the time involved in capturing that experience (making students more likely to consider recording these experiences.
+Compared to, for example, taking notes on a field trip, this app can provide a more accurate representation of what a student experience and reduce the time involved in capturing that experience (making students more likely to consider recording these experiences).
 Further, they can share that experience in real-time, making their learning visible to their peers.
 This incentivizes sharing their learning as in the past students wouldn’t go out of their way to do so.

 Importantly, all students will benefit not just from sharing their own experiences, but being able to view and save the posts that their classmates make.
 This connects students with similar interests or even those who can just help each other out.
 With the help of post tags and fast visibility, communication about one’s learning that might not have otherwise happened could instead be a regular event at Kingsway.
 In the past, the function of this app could only have been served by face-to-face interactions.
-While this is still the preferred method to share learning, this app will make it simpler by providing an organized, centralized hub that all students can interact with, and consistently produce the catalyst that these kind of face-to-face interactions are born from.
+While this is still the preferred method to share learning, this app will make it simpler by providing an organized, centralized hub that all students can interact with, and consistently produce the catalyst that this kind of face-to-face interaction is born from.

 KCS values experiential learning, and making learning visible is a big part of that.
-We want to encourage experiential learning by giving students a tool to approach and log their experiences (like field trips, independent studies off-campus, long-term projects, and more), while the shared but anonymous nature of the app maintains a productive social atmosphere.
-Ultimately the design of the app stems directly from the school’s values, making it a useful supplement to their core academic vision.
+We want to encourage experiential learning by giving students a tool to approach and log their experiences (like field trips, independent studies off-campus, long-term projects, and more), while the shared but anonymous nature of the app creates a productive social atmosphere.
+Where it differs from existing social media apps like Facebook is in its exclusivity to this school, its user anonymity, its smaller user base (one that is guaranteed to engage with each other to grow real connections, in-person and day-to-day), its focus on learning, and its academically-motivated moderation by educators.
+Some universities have attempted to implement school-exclusive social networks in the recent past, but we are not aware of any secondary schools employing something like this on a similarly small scale and with the same level of classroom integration.
+Ultimately the design of the app stems directly from the school’s values, making it a useful supplement to their core academic vision, and one that may not be immediately effective in schools lacking the experiential learning framework of KCS.

 ## Q4: How will you build it?

 We plan on building this application by using React Native for the mobile application, React.js for the website front-end, and Firebase as our back-end service.

-This will allow us to keep code base for our website and mobile application consistent, as both use a variation of the React framework, as well as utilizing a simple to use back-end service that can accomodate our technical needs.
+We decided to use React Native to develop our mobile application as it allows us to have one single codebase that then compiles into native code for both iOS and Android.
+We chose React Native specifically, as opposed to similar frameworks such as Flutter, because it is by far the most popular cross-platform development framework, which means that there is plenty of technical support and documentation out there if we need it.
+Additionally, we decided to use React.js to develop our website front-end as it will use the same language and have similar syntax and concepts as React Native, which would allow us as developers move between developing both sides of the project without having to learn two completely different frameworks and languages.

+We decided to use Firebase as our back-end service as it a simple, tried and tested solution that is more than able to fit our technical needs.

 ![techstack](techstack.jpg)